Mouse Traps and Trapping Mice

 Mice traps for rodent control come in many types of styles.
 The most common and effective mice traps are snap traps, muliple mice traps and glue traps.
 The snap type of mice trap has been around a long time.
 New types of snap traps are constantly coming on the market.
 Trapping mice requires skill and time.

-Types Of Mouse Traps
+Types of Mouse Traps

-Mouse Trapping Tips
+General Mouse Trapping Tips

-Location : Good trap placement is an essential step for effective use of mouse traps.
+- Location : Good trap placement is an essential step for effective use of mouse traps.
 Inspect first to determine the activity of the mice.
 Place traps in areas of high activity.
 Typical active areas are along walls, behind appliances, behind objects, and darkened corners.Placing mouse traps out evenly at a set distance may provide thorough coverage, but it is not guaranteed to reach the mice.
 Place traps in areas where mice are running or nesting.
 To maximize the chances of mice passing over the traps, place along their runways or paths.
 Place mouse traps at a right angle from the wall, with the trigger end almost touching the wall.
 If they are set parallel to the wall, set them in pairs with the triggers situated to intercept mice coming from either direction.Use more traps for heavier populations.

 General Rodent Trapping Tips